newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/search-licenses-employment-agency.md

 :::callout{ showHeader="true" headerText="" showIcon="true" calloutType="informational" }

 You must already have a licensed agent to be able to apply for an employment agency license.
+Select "Agent" on the dropdown in the form, if necessary.

 :::